 The district is responsible for establishing and maintaining approximately 20,112 real and personal property accounts covering Sabine County.
 This data includes property characteristics, ownership, and exemption information.
 Property characteristic data on new construction is updated through an annual field effort; existing property data is maintained through a field review.
-Sales are routinely validated during a separate field effort; however, numerous sales are validated as part of the new construction and data review field trends, and cost and market data are acquired through various sources, including internally generated questionnaires to buyer and sometimes the seller, and local real estate agents.
+Sales are routinely validated during a separate field effort; however, numerous sales are validated as part of the new construction and data review field activities.
+General trends in employment, interest rates, new construction trends, and cost and market data are acquired through various sources, including internally generated questionnaires to buyer and sometimes the seller, and local real estate agents.

-The district has a geographic information system (GIS) that maintains cadastral maps and various layers of data, including aerial photography.
+The district has a geographic information system (SIS) that maintains cadastral maps and various layers of data, including aerial photography.